royertiago/INE5443/datasets/format.md

 in the order presented by the `f` and `c` directives.
 Each `f` directive correspond to a floating point value readable by scanf, and each `c` directive correspond to a string without commas or line breaks.
+There shall not have any whitespace surrounding the comma.
 Each entry is followed by a newline character.

 [An example](iris_flower.data) might help clarify this format.